Our Minister & Staff

 You may email Steve or reach him at (224) 833-9915.

 Sheri Regalado has supported staff and members of the congregation since 2003.
 She manages office functions including database maintenance, processing contributions, and assisting members and outside organizations with room reservations.
 Her exceptional organizational skills and long-term experience with the church are vital to the smooth functioning of this busy community.

-Francisco Ruiz (he/him) serves as Music Director for DuPage UU Church in Illinois, Director of Music for the UU Church of Long Beach, as well as Program Director of Spiritual Practice and Worship for the Association for Unitarian Universalist Music Ministries (AUUMM).
+Francisco Ruiz (he/him) serves as Music Director for DuPage UU Church, Director of Music for the UU Church of Long Beach, as well as Program Director of Spiritual Practice and Worship for the Association for Unitarian Universalist Music Ministries (AUUMM).
 Francisco is also Voice/Ensemble Faculty Member at the Los Angeles College of Music & CSArts San Gabriel Valley.

 Hailing from Ecuador, Francisco Ruiz is a vocalist, multi-instrumentalist, arranger and music director for a variety of choirs and music groups in LA.
 He has worked with various artists including U2, Ivan Lins, Luis Enrique and KC Porter.
 He has worked as vocalist and choir director at various important venues including the Walt Disney Concert Hall, Jimmy Kimmel Live!, The Wiltern, among others.
 Most recently, Francisco worked with producer Hector Crisantes as vocalist and arranger in 2022 Latin Grammy Nominated Best Traditional Pop Vocal Album “LA VIDA” by KURT [Universal Music Mexico], as well as background vocalist in Best Folk Album “LA TIERRA LLORA” by Paulina Aguirre.